 Listen up: These brides have some smart advice.

 "Leave your expectations at the door and try on a variety of dresses, because advice on which dress is best for your body should be treated as a guideline and not a rule."

 "Ask boutiques about upcoming sales, or when they usually discount their dresses to make room for new ones.
 You may get the dress you want at a much better price."

 "Always call for an appointment so you get one-on-one attention."

 —Kate, Bothell, WA

 "If you think you found the perfect dress, but wished it had more buttons, more satin, and so on, and the store tells you, 'we can make any changes you want,' it's not the perfect dress.
 Keep looking!
 The perfect dress is what it is—the perfect dress."

 —Jessica, Springdale, AR

 "Don't overwhelm yourself with too much in one day.
 You want dress shopping to be fun.
 Bring a bottle of water and a snack and don't bring too many people.
 Too many opinions create tension."

-"The perfect dress is the one when you go home and it sticks out in your mind and you find yourself comparing all the others to it.
-Don't settle -- and enjoy every moment!"
+"The perfect dress is the one that sticks out in your mind when you go home and you find yourself comparing all the others to it.
+Don't settle—and enjoy every moment!"